moumen-soliman/careers/senior-devops-engineer.md

 ### Interview process

 1. You [apply here](https://airtable.com/shrzZQJPLWz7n0Usq).
+1. We send you a small programming task (time to solve, est 1-2).
 1. We set up a 30 minute call to chat with you about **Tradeling** to find out what you are looking for in your next role.
 1. We evaluate relevant technical skills that you have via a remote interview or async coding exercise.
 1. We schedule a few more hours of technical and non-technical interviews.
 We're happy to fly you out Dubai office, or conduct the remaining interviews over video chat, whatever works best for you.